If you require more help in identifying a gold hallmark, try our gold hallmark identification wizard.

 The next mark we see is a Crown or Gold Standard Mark.
 This was first introduced in 1798 and can now been seen on all UK hallmarked gold that’s 9, 14 18 and 22ct.
 The crown also appears on old 12 and 15 carat gold, however this was stopped in 1932.

 We now come to the mark that tells us the gold fineness (purity).
 First, let’s look at the shape stamp.
 You’ll notice it’s a rectangular shape with the corners shaved off.
 This again tells us the item is gold.
-An oval stamp would indicate the item is silver and a ‘house’ shaped mark is used for platinum items.
+An oval stamp would indicate the item is silver, a ‘house’ shaped mark is used for platinum items and three conjoined ovals denote palladium.

 The Hallmarking Act 1973 stipulates the use of the above symbols to identify the precious metal.
 This millesimal stamp number tells us the precious metal content.